anarchived/public-archive/README.md

 ## Guidelines
 - Try to include a *precise* location, not just a general X / Z of where the base approximately is located.
 This position is used by the anarchived plugin to decide where players should be teleported when vising a base.
 - Don't include commas in coordinates.
 Follow the format X Y Z
-- Follow the date format MM-DD-YYYY for archived dates, use slashes MM/DD/YYYY anywhere else.
+- Follow the date format MM/DD/YYYY for any dates.
 - Additional Info is not required.
 - Capitalize All Words In The Base Name.
 - Put question marks, explicit remarks, or an all-caps TODO for information you don't know or haven't gotten yet.